willfind/nimble/documentation/source/legal.rst

 ^^^^^^^^^
 SW is the sole owner of the Product.
-SW is the holder of the Intellectual Property Rights in the Product, including, without limitation, such aspects of the Software as its code, structure, sequence, organization, "look and feel", programming language and compilations of command names, descriptors and data.
+SW is the holder of the Intellectual Property Rights in the Product, including, without limitation, such aspects of the Software as its code, structure, sequence, package, organization, "look and feel", programming language code and compilations of command names, descriptors and data.
 Use of the Product, unless pursuant to the terms of a license granted by SW or as otherwise authorized by law, is an infringement of Intellectual Property Rights.
 When publishing academic or research papers for which Nimble was used, the Product should be appropriately cited as a reference and/or described in a methods section.
-Notwithstanding the obligation to provide acknowledgment stated above, no other right to use the names, marks or other distinctions of the Product or SW is granted.
+Notwithstanding the obligation to provide acknowledgment stated above, no other right to use the names, marks, or other distinctions of the Product or SW is granted.

 Permitted Uses and Installations